survivejs/webpack-book/manuscript/03_why_webpack.md

 In the following chapters, we'll examine webpack in more detail as you will learn to develop a basic development and build configuration.
 The later chapters delve into more advanced topics.
 You can use these building blocks you can use to develop your own setup.

 You can use webpack with some other tools.
 It won't solve everything.
 It does solve the difficult problem of bundling, however.
 That's one less worry during development.
-Just using *package.json*, `scripts`, and webpack takes you far, as we will see soon.
+Using *package.json*, `scripts`, and webpack alone takes you far, as we will see soon.